World Boxing Association: Fragmented championships

 The WBA further complicated this from time to time by recognizing an interim champion, ostensibly in cases where a designated world champion is, for some reason, prohibited from making a timely defense of their title.
 Under such conditions, the interim title holder is to be the next person to compete for one of the full championship titles once the champion is in a position to compete.
 In practice, however, this actually occurred rarely if ever and in 2019 the organization began awarding the WBA Gold title, for which no provision exists even within the organization's own governing documents.
-As of December 2019 for example, they simultaneously recognized a WBA Super champion (Anthony Joshua), WBA champion (Manuel Charr), WBA interim champion (Trevor Bryan) and WBA Gold champion (Robert Helenius) in the heavyweight division.
+In December 2019 for example, they simultaneously recognized a WBA Super champion (Anthony Joshua), WBA champion (Manuel Charr), WBA interim champion (Trevor Bryan) and WBA Gold champion (Robert Helenius) in the heavyweight division.

-There have even been instances where different WBA world champions have defended versions of the same title, in the same weight class, on the same date in different events.
+There have even been instances where different WBA World Champions have defended versions of the same title, in the same weight class, on the same date, and even within the same event.
+On September 14, 2024, for example, Caleb Plant defeated Trevor McCumby to earn recognition as the WBA's Interim World Super Middleweight championship in an event that was headlined by Canelo Alvarez, who defended his WBA Super World Super Middleweight championship against Edgar Berlanga.

 Following the controversial decision in the Gabriel Maestre vs. Mykal Fox fight on August 7, 2021, amid immense public pressure, the WBA finally began eliminating all interim titles in the attempt to return to a single champion per weight division.
+They reverted to issuing interim championships in 2024.

 Boxer rankings

 The organization has further garnered negative attention with respect to its ranking of boxers, in spite of having adopted a complex, documented rating formula in the 2000s.
 In 2015 for example, Ali Raymi had been rated number six when, in his service as a colonel in the Yemeni armed forces, he was killed.
-His death didn't significantly hinder his rating position in the WBA however, as in a subsequent ranking he had only dropped to number eleven.
+His death did not significantly hinder his rating position in the WBA however, as in a subsequent ranking he had only dropped to number eleven.